 Most people don’t chase their dreams because of fear.
 They don’t think that they have what it takes—talent, resources, connections—to accomplish their goals.
 The best antidote is to relive your own victory story.

 Think back to a time where you did something that you previously hadn’t thought possible.
-Maybe you earned a promotion, got an A in a class, or gave a public speech.
+Maybe you earned a promotion, got an A in a class, or traveled solo.
 If it’s been a while since you stepped out of your comfort zone, go back to your childhood.

 Remember how you learned to ride a bike when you were scared, made a new friend, or asked someone out even though you were shy.
-We’ve all overcome fear in the past.
-Let’s not forget it.
+We’ve all overcome fear in the past, so keep it at the forefront of your mind as you learn how to increase motivation each day.

 10. Jot Great Ideas Down

-I’m sure you have dozens or possibly hundreds of great ideas each day.
-But life is a constant stream of distractions.
-We often forget about these ideas before we can give them a second thought.
+You likely have dozens of great ideas each day, but life is a constant stream of distractions.
+We often forget about these ideas before we can give them a second thought or use them to create measurable goals.

 Many comedians and artists get their best ideas in random moments—on the bus or waiting in line at the store.
 When a motivating idea or thought enters your mind or when you hear it outside, write it down immediately.
 This way you can refer and build on them later, rather than let them fall into the quicksand of time.